katychung/Homepage/_projects/ga.markdown

 ### Background

-I joined Vyond in the Hong Kong office in the early days, 20-30 members, largely developers, 3 designers (expanded to 6), minimal process, at the precipice of product-market fit, rolling up the sleeves type work, to say the least — I learnt a lot about growth, teamwork and agile processes, and well, process itself as the company doubled in size each year, outgrowing 2 offices in the span of 4 short years that I worked there.
+I joined Vyond in the Hong Kong office in the early days, 20-30 members, largely developers, 3 designers, minimal process, at the precipice of product-market fit, rolling up the sleeves type work, to say the least — I learnt a lot — product development, collaboration and agile processes, as well as process itself as the company doubled in size each year, outgrowing 2 offices in the span of the 4 years that I worked there.

-Vyond's service consists of a couple of apps — the studio for making videos and the character creator.
+Vyond's service consists of a couple of apps:
+1. **the studio** - making animated videos using the premade assets (animated and static visuals, characters, text, sound effects etc)
+2. **the character creator** - customizable characters (body shape, hair style, facial features, clothes etc)

 We were tasked with completely redesigning as we shifted away from legacy technology.
 A move that was highly risky but essential to thrive.

 **Key Achievements**
 - **Implement design process.** This established structure to how we work, giving other teams greater visibility to the design team's work.
 - **Align designers with reusable patterns.** This helped to maintain a consistent user experience across the two apps as we were building them in parallel.
 - **Improving usability.** Running usability tests on a regular cadence helped us improve the usability continuously but also sharing short summary of findings with other departments helped build the user empathy.
 - **Creating a consistent browsing experience** (detailed below)
-- **Onboarding** new and existing users
+- **User onboarding.** new and existing users
 - **User test.** Plan, script and run countless user tests
-- **Established design processes.** When I joined, there was very little process in place, which was manageable initially, but as we grew, it had become increasingly necessary to ensure
+- **Establishe design processes.** When I joined, there was very little process in place, which was manageable initially, but as we grew, it had become increasingly necessary to ensure

 ---

 ### Process

-We went through the stages of the double diamond, from research, content auditing, modelling and developing the idea.
+We went through the stages of the double diamond — from research, content auditing, modelling and developing the pattern.

 <img src="/assets/img/double-diamond-ia.svg" class="rounded" alt="...">